chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 dataset.

-**Ultimately, regardless of the dataframe library chosen, storing tabular data in a binary format like Parquet will net the biggest performance gains as serialisation represents the vast majority of time spent when processing data**
+**Ultimately, regardless of the dataframe library chosen, storing tabular data in a binary format like Arrow IPC or Parquet will net the biggest performance gains as serialisation represents the vast majority of time spent when processing data.
+Arrow IPC generally has better performance but is currently less supported by third party services**

 # revisions
 - 2021-09-21: include datatable library
+- 2021-11-05: include feather/arrow ipc file format